 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Rosa nutkana K. Presl
+Rosa nutkana C. Presl

-Nootka rose
+Nootka Rose

 USDA Symbol: ronu

-Nootka rose is a 2-10 ft., prickly to nearly unarmed, wild rose with extraordinarily large, solitary (sometimes 2-3 in a cluster), pink flowers at branch ends.
+Nootka rose is a 2-10 ft., sometimes taller, prickly to nearly unarmed, wild rose with extraordinarily large, solitary (sometimes 2-3 in a cluster), pink flowers at branch ends.
 The flowers, which can be up to 3 1/2 in. across, are followed by big, purplish, pear-shaped hips.
 The light-green leaves are pinnately compound.
 A thorny shrub with pale pink flowers, the largest (often only) thorns in pairs near leaf stalks.

 The hips, or fruit, of any wild roses may be eaten and are often used to make jams and jellies.
-Sweetbrier (R. eglanteria), the Eglantine of Shakespeare and Chaucer, has many down-curved prickles on the stem, and minute glands on the leaves and sepals, giving a pleasant rose aroma.
+Sweetbrier (R. eglanteria), the "Eglantine" of Shakespeare and Chaucer, has many down-curved prickles on the stem, and minute glands on the leaves and sepals, giving a pleasant rose aroma.
 Introduced in North America, it is fairly common west of the Cascade Mountains and the Sierra Nevada.

 Plant Characteristics

-Duration: Perennial Habit: Shrub Leaf: Dark Green
+Leaf: Dark Green

 Fruit: Purple, Red